 Grievous: Scan it.

 Droid: We're detecting high levels of *sass on board.

 The FORCE PRIESTESSES were a form of shape-shifter beings, and would mutate their forms to manifest as Serenity, Joy, Anger, Confusion, and Sadness.Serenity, Joy, Anger, Confusion, and Sadness.

 The best show of my growing childhood.
-Asking dad to allow us (me and my brother) to watch the show back in '08 late at night, and the hurriedness with which we used to finish our all food and chores up, before the show started, Oh!
+Asking dad to allow us (me and my brother) to watch the show back in '08 late at night, and the hurriedness with which we used to finish our all dinner and chores, before the show began.
+Oh!
 I seriously miss those days.
 A show, important part of my life, an inspiration.
-This show was totally a class apart.
+This show was really a class apart.

 - Ambush: “Great leaders inspire greatness in others.”

 - Rising Malevolence: “Belief is not a matter of choice, but conviction.”